LD4P/sinopia_editor/README.md

 `docker-compose up -d`

 Note that this will bring up the sinopia-editor app on port 8000, but it will NOT be in a mode where you can make code changes and see them live.
-To do this, start the Express web server and run the application at [http://localhost:8888](http://localhost:8888):
+To do this, start the Express web server (via `npm start`) and run the application at [http://localhost:8888](http://localhost:8888):

 `npm run dev-start`